 Post-billed carrier accounts, like UPS and FedEx, do not charge for shipping labels that are not used and scanned by those carriers.

 Voiding a label for a post-billed carrier may not be necessary, though you may still wish to void the shipment as it will set the order back to the Awaiting Shipment status where you can then create a new label when needed.
 This will also help with the accuracy of your reporting.

 Order statuses need to be manually updated on your selling channel if you void an order's shipment and want it to override the Selling Channel's status of Shipped/Completed (or whatever your particular selling channel's status happens to be).

-If you re-ship that order, you may need to update your selling channel manually with the new tracking information as some selling channels do not allow ShipStation to override tracking information via their API.
+If you create a new label for that order, you may need to update your selling channel manually with the new tracking information as some selling channels do not allow ShipStation to override tracking information via their API.

 If all shipments for an order are voided, the order will return to the Awaiting Shipment status and remain there until further action is taken.
 ShipStation does not update the marketplace status for orders that have voided shipments, so if you cancel the order on the marketplace, you'll need to cancel the order within ShipStation as well.